Wexford Senior Hurling Championship: Format

 The series of games are played during the spring and autumn months with the county final currently being played at Chadwicks Wexford Park in October.
 Initially played as a knock-out competition, the championship currently uses a round robin format followed by a knock-out stage.

 The Wexford County Championship features a group stage followed by a knock-out stage.
 Each team in the championship is guaranteed at least five games.
 Relegation and promotion also takes place with the second tier Wexford Intermediate Hurling Championship.

 Group stage

 Group stage: The 12 club teams are divided into two groups of six.
 Over the course of the group stage, each team plays once against the others in the group, resulting in each team being guaranteed at least five games.
 Two points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.
-The top four teams in each group progress to the quarter-finals.
+The top three teams in each group progress to the quarter-finals.
+The 4th and 5th-placed teams advance to preliminary quarter-finals.